LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP0_startguide.md

 Lastly, before we get started.
 Realize that this industry is COMPETITIVE, if you want to study, get a job, and sit back, this industry is not for you.
 I have been doing this for about ten years and to this day I spend around 10-20 hours a week bettering myself.

 ## Things you do not need to do in this course
-> Some videos are not required to setup a succesful homelab, use case will determine that, please read on.
+> Some videos are not required to setup a successful home lab, use case will determine that, please read on.
 {.is-info}

 Okay before we get down to the course content it is important to understand that there are certain things you are not **REQUIRED** to do.
 What do we mean by this?
 HomeLabs are about learning and catering towards what you want, however some people may expose things to the internet or use a virtual private network (VPN) that will allow them access to their internal resources externally. **In this course we will cover some of that but will NOT be making services public through the firewall.
 Best practice will be to use a VPN tunnel and that is what is covered in this course.
 Because of this, the Firewall video is not required.**